rochellev/Pollinator.Solution/README.md

 ----

 ## Description
-* Pollinator is an ASP .NET Core MVC app designed to make creating polls fun and easy.
+* Pollinator is a Web App allowing users to create and take polls.

 ## Technologies Used
 * C#